atishay/vscode-allautocomplete/README.md

 The emmet plugin takes over the special character `#` in CSS and therefore that cannot be auto-completed.

 ## Performance Impact

+### CPU

 * When using real-time mode by setting `AllAutocomplete.showCurrentDocument` = `true`, the plugin tries to update the index on each addition/deletion.
 * When `AllAutocomplete.showCurrentDocument` = `false`, the index updates itself on each change to focussed editor.
 * When `AllAutocomplete.updateOnlyOnSave` = `true`, the index is updated only on save and open/close of documents.

+### RAM

+* `AllAutocomplete.maxItemsInSingleList` controls the number of items populating the autocomplete list.
+* `AllAutocomplete.maxLines` control the number of lines to read in a document.
+Longer documents can be ignored.

 ## TODO

 * Support completion of the license header.
 * Investigate Ctags for autocomplete indexing from folders.
 * Fix issues with backspace and completions removing/adding wrong items.